MeteoraAg/liquidity-distributor-sdk/docs.md

 **Notes**

-When signing the transaction, the secondPositionNftMintKeypair must sign the transaction.
+- When signing the transaction, the secondPositionNftMintKeypair must sign the transaction.
+- If the `distributorAccountData` is not provided, it will be fetched within the `claimPositionNft` function.

 ---